avantec-iot/avantec-thingsboard/docs/index.rst

 ..
-TA65-with-ThingsBoard documentation master file, created by sphinx-quickstart on Fri Jul  3 16:52:56 2020.
+Using-Avantec-Thermostat-with-ThingsBoard documentation master file, created by sphinx-quickstart on Tue Dec 20 10:31:29 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.